Asquera/elasticsearch-workshop-book/src/queries/queries/multi_match.md

 }'
 ```

-This creates a new index named `multi_test` and an index mapping with three properties, `title`, `description` and `tags`.
-The first two fields are of type [text](https://www.elastic.co/guide/en/elasticsearch/reference/current/text.html), the last field is of type [keyword](https://www.elastic.co/guide/en/elasticsearch/reference/current/keyword.html).
-The **text** types set the `standard` analyzer.
+This creates a new index named `multi_test` and an index mapping with three properties

+* `title` and `description` are using field type [text](https://www.elastic.co/guide/en/elasticsearch/reference/current/text.html) using the `standard` analyzer
+* `tags` with field type [keyword](https://www.elastic.co/guide/en/elasticsearch/reference/current/keyword.html).

 ## Add Documents